stephali/Cosmeta/README.md

 Cosmeta is designed to address gaps in the beauty industry: lack of honest reviews, shade-matching frustrations, and ingredient transparency.
 Users can post reviews, share swatches, and explore personalized product recommendations.

-Cosmeta is currently in the MVP development stage, focusing on a mobile-first full-stack web application.
-A mobile version is planned for future expansion to reach a broader user base.
+Cosmeta is currently in the MVP development stage, focusing on a mobile-first, URL based, full-stack web application.
+A mobile app is planned for future expansion to reach a broader user base.

 ### Tech Stack
 - **Frontend:** React.js, HTML/CSS, JavaScript